 15. Three of a Kind.
 Vol. 3 #91, Green Arrow Vol. 1 #130 and The Flash Vol. 2 #135 (1998).

-The story of this comic is actually quite simple: Kyle, Wally and Connor are all friends and they have decided to take a break from the superhero business going to a cruise for a couple of days while Kyle is also coping with breaking with his girlfriend at the time, Donna Troy (former Wonder Girl).
-Sadly, a group of minor villains is also on the cruise and our heroes not only have to face them, but also protect and save the passengers before the boat sinks
+The story of this comic is actually quite simple: Kyle, Wally, and Connor are all friends and they have decided to take a break from the superhero business by going on a cruise for a couple of days while Kyle is also coping with breaking with his girlfriend at the time, Donna Troy (former Wonder Girl).
+Sadly, a group of minor villains is also on the cruise and our heroes not only have to face them but also protect and save the passengers before the boat sinks

 Simple, effective and entertaining, Three of a Kind is a fun and classic superhero story that shows how in the 90s there were mantles that had been passed on and did so with a more palatable approach–characters like Kyle, Wally and Connor never felt like gimmicks, even if the results for each character throughout the years has varied.